 |Internal Storage||64GB (expandable up to 256GB)|

 Usually, this is the department where I get to complain.
 My rant continues in the Samsung Galaxy S8 India review.
 After all, like last year, Samsung brings its flagship phone to India but forgets to bring the fastest processor available.
 Make no mistake, the Exynos 8895 is a great chip.
-The same 10nm process which it used to make Qualcomm Snapdragon 835 chip has been used to make this too.
+The same 10nm process which Samsung used to make Qualcomm Snapdragon 835 chip has been used to make this too.
 So, while I may complain, I do not doubt the Exynos chip’s power.

 As far as RAM goes, 4GB is not an eyebrow-raising number.
 After all, OnePlus 3T has 6GB RAM.
-However, to handle the tasks thrown at it, the Galaxy S8 does not any more RAM than what it has.
+However, to handle the tasks thrown at it, the Galaxy S8 does not need any more RAM than what it has.
 With 64GB internal storage on board, you may think it is not enough.
 However, a microSD card may just suffice your needs.
 The Galaxy S8 can accommodate it and this makes it somewhat unique in this segment.
 Why?
 More companies are switching to Apple-style storage-based variants.
 At least by not going that way, Samsung does not have to brainstorm for days about the Galaxy S8’s price.

 Please do not ask me for benchmark numbers.
 They have no use here.
 A flagship phone is the cream of the crop from its maker.
 If it cannot handle power usage with ease, it is not a flagship.
 Simple as that.
-Also, if Samsung is making the Snapdragon 835 chip, don’t you think it will make an equally powerful Exynos chip?
+Also, if Samsung is making the Snapdragon 835 chip, don’t you think it will make an equally or more powerful Exynos chip?